 Most Halloween contact lenses are purely cosmetic (Plano), which means they won’t correct your vision.
-The FDA considers these types of contact lenses as medical devices just the same, so you’ll still need a valid prescription from your eye care professional if you plan on buying a pair.
+The FDA considers these types of contact lenses as medical devices just the same, so you’ll still need a valid prescription from your eye care professional (ECP) if you plan on buying a pair.

-Buying Halloween contact lenses
+Buying Halloween contacts online

 However, shopping for Halloween contact lenses online is your best option.
 Here are three reasons why: